FREQUENTLY ASKED QUESTIONS

 Does the Fellowship offer financial compensation or academic credit?

 The Fellowship provides a $5,000 stipend and a $10,000 scholarship to recipients.
 However, students must provide their own housing accommodations in their assigned city.
 This fellowship does not provide academic credit.

 I am a journalism graduate looking for a job.
 Am I eligible for a Discover the Unexpected/National Newspaper Publishers Association Fellowship?

 Undergraduate students attending participating HBCUs in their sophomore, junior or senior year are eligible.
 Candidates may also include recent college or university graduates who will have completed coursework by June 1 following the application deadline/interview period.

 I have worked in journalism, but my major is in another subject.
 Am I eligible?

 Yes.
 Your degree can be in any subject, but preference is given to students with a journalism degree or some experience in journalism, such as work for a campus or professional media outlet.
 Students with experience in Mass Media or in other forms of professional storytelling are also eligible to apply.
 You must submit work samples with your application.

 I am not a U.S. citizen.
 Am I still eligible?

 Yes, Canadians and other foreign nationals are eligible to apply.
-However, the Fellowship does not sponsor visas or pay for travel to the final judging from outside the U.S. You qualify for the Fellowship if you have or can independently obtain a visa that would allow you to work in the United States for a total of eight weeks in the Spring and Summer of 2017, beginning in March.
+However, the Fellowship does not sponsor visas or pay for travel to the final judging from outside the U.S. You qualify for the Fellowship if you have or can independently obtain a visa that would allow you to work in the United States for a total of eight weeks in the Summer, beginning in June.
 (You cannot obtain a visa based on acceptance into the Fellowship.)